trash89/uniswap_swap_tokens/README.md

 brownie run scripts/script.py
 ```

-Four brownie scripts are demonstrating different operations on Uniswap V2 contracts:
+The are five brownie scripts are demonstrating different operations on Uniswap V2 contracts:
 testUniswap_swap.py demonstrates the swap of tokens in Uniswap V2.
 testUniswap_liquidity.py deals with adding and removing liquidity from Uniswap liquidity pools.
 testUniswap_optimal.py deals with optimisation of amounts for swapping
-testUniswap_optimal.py deals with suboptimal way of inputing the amounts for swapping.
+testUniswap_suboptimal.py deals with suboptimal way of inputing the amounts for swapping.

-After deploying from brownie :
+testUniswap_flashswap.py deals with flashswap on Unicode V2.

 Liquidity swap:

 ![Liquidity Swap](swap.png)